 There will also be a comprehensive review of existing policy and strategy, and in particular a strengthening of the Corporate Landlord model and its links into corporate strategies such as Community Hubs, Older Persons' Accommodation, and the Smarter Business Programme.

-Specific property initiatives include;
+Specific property initiatives include:

-- The Property Portfolio Development Programme, moving the Council towards becoming a developer of its own land, principally for housing, through a wholly-owned Company.
-This will require significant capital investment through loans to the company for development purposes, but will generate ongoing revenue streams for the Council; - The County Farms Estate Strategy is under review and will feed into both the Asset Management Strategy and the Development Programme; - A review of the Shire Hall complex and the potential for alternative approaches to the provision of back office accommodation; - Renewable Energy Soham, to maximize potential revenue from Council land holdings, helping to secure national energy supplies and helping Government meet carbon reduction targets.
+The Property Portfolio Development Programme, moving the Council towards becoming a developer of its own land, principally for housing, through a wholly-owned Company.
+This requires significant capital investment through loans to the company for development purposes, but will generate ongoing revenue streams for the Council;

+- The County Farms Estate Strategy is under review and will feed into both the Asset Management Strategy and the Development Programme; - A review of the Shire Hall complex and the potential for alternative approaches for the provision of back office accommodation.